Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 ***Thump!***

 The bull Werne didn’t even make a sound.
 His bird-spear vanished into the cleft between the back of its skull and the top of its neck, and the huge beast crashed to the ground, dead and kicking.
 Its harem and calfs scattered, braying fearfully.
-They would be fine---a herdless male would claim them before long.
+They would be fine - a herdless male would claim them before long.

 Vemik sat back and trilled a prayer-call to the gods of the hunt, celebrating his kill.
 His Thing had not only worked, it had far exceeded his expectations.
 He took it with his tail and swarmed down the tree again, delighted and eager to check his success.
 He rammed the point of his hand axe into the bull’s forehead just in case it was not completely dead and celebrated quietly when the beast didn’t so much as spasm.

 Obviously, this much carcass was far too much to move all by himself… but he didn’t need to.
 They were far enough from the water that the Yshek would never smell the kill, and anything else which might steal the meat would be wary of a nest that smelled so strongly of Werne.
-His kill should remain unmolested long enough for the men to collect it---all Vemik needed was proof.
+His kill should remain unmolested long enough for the men to collect it - all Vemik needed was proof.

 He took his flint knife from its pouch, and over the course of an hour he slowly and laboriously managed to decapitate the slain bull.
 Even this trophy was heavy enough to tax his strength, but once it was settled on his back it would be bearable.

 He anointed himself with its blood, covered the carcass with Kamu branches to ward off the corpse-buzzers, hoisted his trophy onto his shoulders and headed out, marking the trees as he went.

 Travelling throughout the night and returning to the village without rest was part of the Trial too.
 Once a child had killed, the kill (or trophy) had to be returned to the kin in a single uninterrupted journey.
-It was exhausting, and it was *supposed* to be---the delirium his fatigue brought on was important to the magic of adulthood.
+It was exhausting, and it was *supposed* to be - the delirium his fatigue brought on was important to the magic of adulthood.

 With the sun down, navigation by moonlight added to his difficulties.
 The night was clear and one of the moons was full, giving him plenty to see by, in a dim blue shadows-on-darkness kind of way.
-It was the height of summer, and the night didn’t last long---there was colour and light on the horizon when he trudged up a rise and at long, *long* blessed last could see the fire of home.
+It was the height of summer, and the night didn’t last long - there was colour and light on the horizon when he trudged up a rise and at long, *long* blessed last could see the fire of home.
 He tasted its smoke gratefully and willed all of the strength that the familiar scent gave him into his legs.

 The boy on lookout called his approach as he staggered over the open ground that was cleared around the village.
 Nobody could sneak up on the Kin, least of all their returning son.